 Existing player accounts (All platforms except PlayStation®):

-You will see the following message if render distance is set higher than the recommended settings upon updating to the latest version of Minecraft.
-You will have the option to keep your existing setting but may experience a drop in frame rate and performance issues with the higher than recommended render distance settings.
+You will see the following message if the render distance is set higher than the recommended settings upon updating to the latest version of Minecraft.
+You will have the option to keep your existing setting but may experience a drop in frame rate and performance issues with the higher-than-recommended render distance settings.
 If your previous render distance was larger than your new render distance range, you will not be able to set it back using the render distance slider.

 Note: this screen will only appear once and will not reoccur with any subsequent render distance changes.

 To change the render distance (all platforms), go to Settings>Video and select a value on the Render Distance slider.